 Learn how to draw a great looking Cthulhu with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful Cthulhu drawing.

 In today’s drawing tutorial, we’re going to draw a cartoon Cthulhu.

 Cthulhu is a creation of horror-mystery author H.P.
 Lovecraft who appears in Lovecraft’s stories from the first half of the twentieth century and in thousands of derivative works including short stories and books, board games, video games, television shows, songs, and a couple of plays.

 There are even a moth, a spider, a microorganism, and an extinct type of sea creature named after him!